 – learn about finishing, sanding and polishing your pieces

-Please note that there is a materials charge of £15 for this workshop, payable to the tutor on the day.
-Note that this may increase if the option of a silver bangle is selected according to the quantity of silver required.
+Please note that there is a materials charge of £20 for this workshop, payable to the tutor on the day.
+Please note this is a slight increase from the charge indicated in our leaflet as there has been a significant increase in the cost of silver since publication.
+Also, depending on your choice of design the material charge may increase due to the quantity of silver required.
 Caroline will advise on the day.

 Click the title below to find out if there is anything you need to bring on the day.

 Time at ArtisOn is designed to take you away from it all and provide the environment, the time and the guidance you need to create.
 You can expect a warm welcome, skilled and friendly tutors plus the chance to meet like-minded people keen to share ideas and experiences.
 You can even leave us to clear up the mess!
 There will usually be two workshops going on and we encourage everyone to mingle and be nosey about what the other workshop is up to.

 Arrive in time to meet other participants over a cup of tea or coffee and biscuits before beginning your session at the appointed time.
 There will be a mid-morning break for refreshments and a chance to talk over progress with others.
 Lunch is usually around 12:45 for about 45 mins – you can expect a homemade 2 course lunch.
 The main course will be delicious but don’t overdo it as the puds are usually worth waiting for!
 There will be a further afternoon break with the most wonderful cakes from Roots & Fruits Home Bakery, a North Yorkshire micro-bakery producing handmade bread and cakes.
 All food and refreshments are included in the price of the workshop.